-This study is expected to have an approximately 5 data monitoring committee data reviews.
-Allocating an alpha level of 0.0001 for each data monitoring committee data review, the alpha level remains for the efficacy analysis at 0.0495 to maintain an overall study alpha of 0.05.
+This study is expected to have an approximately 5 DMC data reviews.
+Allocating an alpha level of 0.0001 for each DMC data review, the alpha level remains for the efficacy analysis at 0.0495 to maintain an overall study alpha of 0.05.